 To prepare the recipient, it is necessary for her to take hormone replacement therapy to establish the correct thickness of her endometrial lining for optimal implantation.
 While the recipient’s uterus is being prepared to accept the potential embryo, the donor is undergoing stimulation of her ovaries so that one or more eggs may be harvested.

-To maximize the probability of a live birth, the egg donor will begin taking Gonadotropins — injected daily for approximately eight to 10 days.
 During the ovarian stimulation, several examinations are used to follow the development of the eggs.
 When the eggs are ready for retrieval, the donor will take a trigger shot, a one-time injection to prepare the follicles for ovulation.

 Once the donor is scheduled for egg retrieval, the recipient will begin supplementing progesterone to prepare the uterus to create an optimum environment for the transferred embryo.
 Egg retrieval is performed while the donor is sedated, using ultrasound-guided aspiration to harvest all the mature follicles.
 Once the eggs have been retrieved from the donor, the donor’s cycle is completed.
 The donor undergoes follow-up examinations and typically prescribed a course of antibiotics to take after the procedure.